 Deadlines also force you to prioritise your effort.
-If something is due tomorrow, it should take precedence over a job happening next month.
+If something is due tomorrow, it should be more important than a task needed next month.

-Deadlines punctuate the dullness that is the working week.
+Deadlines can make the working week more interesting.
 Although it sometimes feels nice to not have to rush towards a goal and to take your time, it can also feel pointless.

 Why Your Team is Missing Deadlines

 There are many teams out there that are in the habit of missing deadlines.
 I’ve seen them, I’ve led a few of them and tried to improve them.
-Sometimes it works, other times it doesn’t.
+Sometimes it worked, other times it didn’t.

-If your team has developed bad habits with regard to deadlines, it’s usually not because they are all useless.
-When your team is consistently missing deadlines, it is often due to the context they’re working in and the culture of the team, rather than being all to do with their ability.
+If your team has developed the bad habit of missing deadlines, it’s usually not because they are all incompetent.
+More likely, it’s because of the context they’re working in and the culture of the team, rather than being all to do with their ability.

-If you’re a reasonable leader who tries not to run your team members into the ground, then you probably don’t yell and scream at them too often.
-For deadlines to be effective, there needs to be some sort of pressure.
+If you’re a reasonable manager who tries not to burn out your team members, then you probably don’t yell and scream at them too often.
+But for deadlines to be effective, there needs to be some sort of pressure.

-I find that usually the best type of pressure comes from external to the team.
-If somebody important from outside your team is demanding a deadline be met, it can carry more weight than if only the team itself cares.
-If the team leader sets the deadline and is the sole source of pressure to achieve it, the deadline can seem less important.
+I find that usually the best type of pressure is external to the team.
+If somebody important from outside your team is demanding a deadline be met, it can carry more weight than if you are the only one who cares.

-On the other hand, if the Minister for Silly Walks is meeting with the Prime Minister on Tuesday and your team needs to prepare the presentation, this external pressure helps entice people to work hard to meet it.
+On the other hand, if your CEO is meeting with the President on Tuesday and your team needs to prepare the presentation, this external pressure helps people to work hard to meet the deadline.

-If you just make up deadlines arbitrarily, your team will get into the habit of missing them.
+If you just make up deadlines, your team will get into the habit of missing them.
 Maybe not today, or tomorrow, but eventually they will learn that your deadline doesn’t really matter.

 It becomes obvious that a deadline is arbitrary when there are no consequences for missing it.
 When the deadline comes and goes and all that happens is the due date is shifted back to next week or next month, there is a clear signal that the deadline is just for show.

-- You can’t say no. If you say “Yes” to your own boss regardless of the ridiculous task she throws at your team, then you’re likely to commit to an unrealistic deadline.
+- You can’t say no. If you say “Yes” to your own boss regardless of how ridiculous the task is that she throws at your team, then you’re likely to commit to an unrealistic deadline.

 - There is no planning: How many times have you heard that it’s a “finger in the air” estimate?
 If you just pick a date out of thin air with no planning as to how to work will be done, it’s just sheer luck if you manage to hit the deadline.
 Some teams will work themselves hard to get the work done anyway.
 But do you really want your team burning out because you have set a ridiculous timeframe?